Bots in the cloud, boots on the ground

 With the right algorithm, requirements, and patterns, any number of artificial intelligence-powered copywriting tools could spit out a story about the future of AI in the world of wastewater treatment.

-But what would be lacking in that computer-generated copy are the years of personal experience of people like Bob Meholif and Brian Villers, two Northeast Ohio Regional Sewer District employees who know first-hand how AI and chatbot innovations are — and aren’t — working in the very wastewater treatment services we provide every day.
+But what would be lacking in that computer-generated copy are the years of personal experience of people like Bob Meholif, Brian Villers, and Francis Cung, three Northeast Ohio Regional Sewer District employees who know first-hand how AI and chatbot innovations are — and aren’t — working in the very wastewater treatment services we provide every day.

-Bob and Brian work where humans and machines meet.
+Bob, Brian, and Fran work where humans and machines meet.
 Bob is our Manager of Process Controls and Automation, a division that optimizes the performance of our treatment and collection systems through the right combination of human teams and state-of-the-art technology.
 Brian manages Systems Development and Operations, developing app and data solutions that save time, maximize accessibility, and improve integrations between our many departments.
 And Fran, our Manager of Data Infrastructure and Business Intelligence, oversees a team of web devs and the systems that collect data of all kinds from all across the Sewer District.

 “AI is spreading and adapting in the industrial environment,” Bob said.
 He spoke of a recent pilot project in our Operations & Maintenance departments using intelligence he called “machine learning.”